 Don't feel smugly superior for your simple color-splitting.
-Russian speakers think that English speakers are simplistic for lumping two obviously different colors into a vague category of "blue".
+Russian speakers think that English speakers are strange for lumping two obviously different colors into a vague category of "blue".

 We're crossing the street in the Akihabara district of Tōkyō.
 There's a signal telling us to walk.
-I would call it green, but older signal lights are noticeably further into what English speakers call the blue part of the spectrum.
+I would call this one green, but older signal lights are noticeably further into what English speakers call the blue part of the spectrum.

 How Many Colors Are There?